 Take the United States for example.
 A 1999 estimate showed that each US citizen consumes 25 pounds of raw materials each year.
 The same study showed that 16% of the world’s population—mostly in wealthy nations—is utilizing 80% of the Earth’s resources.
-If developing nations start to live a quality of life similar to nations like the US, we will be consuming even more unsustainable levels of the Earth's resources.
+If all nations start to consume at a rate similar to nations like the U.S., we will be consuming even more unsustainable levels of the Earth's resources.

-Meanwhile, in developing nations, millions of people do not have enough to eat from one day to the next.
-As climate change progresses, developing nations will find it more difficult to maintain their food supply, due to droughts, floods, and other extreme weather events caused by our warming planet.
+Meanwhile, throughout the world, millions of people do not have enough to eat from one day to the next.
+As climate change progresses, many communities will find it more difficult to maintain their food supply, due to droughts, floods, and other extreme weather events caused by our warming planet.
 And countries continue to grow their economies without limit and exacerbate climate change.